tduyduc/lol-teamfight-tactics-hotkeys/README.md

 When the game window is not active, number keys retain their original role.

-Number keys will intercept chat messages with those numbers, so you can use numpad keys for chatting without buying champions.
+Number keys will intercept in-game chat messages with those numbers, so you can use numpad keys for chatting without buying champions.

 Technically, this script creates a keyboard hook that watches user key input and invoke the "buy champion" function when one of the expected correct number keys is pressed.
 AutoIt's built-in `HotKeySet()` function won't work in the game window, so a WinAPI keyboard hook must be used.